|UChicago Mobile App|

 - Track your payment from start to finish.

-For questions regarding billing and related matters, please email the Bursar’s Office at email@example.com .
+For questions regarding your University billing and related matters, please visit: https://bursar.uchicago.edu/

 You can open a U.S. bank account with cash (in U.S. dollars), a check, or an international draft/money order.
 For your safety, we recommend that you use non-cash options, such as a money order or travelers checks.
 Travelers checks can be used like cash, but are coded so that if your checks are lost or stolen you will be able to cancel them and get a refund.